Fake Police Encounter: An Evil To Rule Of Law

 Fake Encounters And Violations Of The Human Rights

-The recent encounter of the gangster Vikas Dubey has created a huge controversy and sparked the debate on the police’s method of ‘Instant Justice’.
-This encounter created a mixed opinion among the people, while many of them supported the incident and others questioning the constitutional legality of the incident.
-However, the above incident again raises the question on the validity of the extra-judicial killings and the heightened police brutality.
-Whereas, the concept of Instant Justice is not a new phenomenon and in a similar incident recently, the four accused has been encountered in Hyderabad in the rape and murder case of a 27-year-old veterinarian doctor.
-While everyone praising such incidents but we need to understand that they are merely an accused and not proven guilty for their offence by the Courts.
+The 2020 encounter death of the gangster Vikas Dubey created a huge controversy and sparked debate on the police’s method of ‘Instant Justice’.
+This encounter created a mixed opinion among the people, many of them supported the incident and others questioned its constitutional legality.
+However, the above incident again raises the question of the validity of the extra-judicial killings and the heightened police brutality.
+Whereas, the concept of Instant Justice is not a new phenomenon and in a similar incident in 2020 wherein the four accused have been encountered in Hyderabad in the rape and murder case of a 27-year-old veterinarian doctor.
+While everyone praises such incidents we need to understand that they are merely accused and not proven guilty for their offence by the Courts.
 According to the NHRC data since 1993, more than 2560 cases of encounters have been reported in the country, out of which 1,224 encounters were found to be fake.
-Hence, the above data indicate that the majority of encounters were fake which imposes a serious question on the instant justice method of the police officers.
+Hence, the above data indicate that most encounters were fake which imposes a serious question on the instant justice method of the police officers.

-After looking at such fake encounter incidents, the Supreme Court of India and the NHRC issued certain guidelines for the protection of accuse from police brutality and there is a need for proper enforcement of such guidelines as the police officials have no right to take away the life an individual.
+After looking at such fake encounter incidents, the Supreme Court of India and the NHRC issued certain guidelines for the protection of accuse from police brutality and there is a need for proper enforcement of such guidelines as the police officials have no right to take away the life of an individual.
 In Prakash Kadam v.
-Ramprasad Vishwanath Gupta, the Supreme Court of India held that fake encounters by the police officials are cold-blooded murders and those committing such heinous act must be given a death sentence.
-The main question is that are we safe when the police are stepping out of their domain and entering the domain of the judiciary.
+Ramprasad Vishwanath Gupta, the Supreme Court of India held that fake encounters by police officials are cold-blooded murders and those committing such heinous acts must be given a death sentence.
+The main question is are we safe when the police are stepping out of their domain and entering the domain of the judiciary?

 Also Read: PUCL MOVES SC TO CONSTITUTE A SIT TO INVESTIGATE INTO THE ENCOUNTER OF VIKAS DUBEY

-The public without understanding the repercussions was praising such incidents but it will leave the negative impact on the society and the Rule of Law.
-Since there are numerous incidents when police under the pressure arrest innocent people and frame them as a dreaded criminal.
-Fake encounters are completely unconstitutional because it is the responsibility of the higher authorities and police to follow the constitutional principles and protect the fundamental right of Right to Life of every individual irrespective of the fact that person is innocent or a criminal.
+The public without understanding the repercussions was praising such incidents but it left a negative impact on society and the Rule of Law.
+There are numerous incidents when police under pressure arrest innocent people and frame them as a dreaded criminal.
+Fake encounters are completely unconstitutional because it is the responsibility of the higher authorities and police to follow the constitutional principles and protect the fundamental right of the Right to Life of every individual irrespective of the fact that the person is innocent or a criminal.
 Hence, it is high time to take appropriate measures to protect the accused from the instant justice method of the police.
 Moreover, encounter killings must be properly investigated as it affects the credibility of the Rule of Law.
-The necessary steps need to be taken by the higher authorities to bring reforms in the criminal justice system and the implementation of laws protecting the rights of accused in due time to curb the issue of fake counter otherwise it would soon become the Rule of the Gun instead of the Rule of Law” which will end the people faith in the criminal justice system of our country.
+The necessary steps need to be taken by the higher authorities to bring reforms in the criminal justice system and the implementation of laws protecting the rights of the accused in due time to curb the issue of fake counter otherwise it would soon become the Rule of the Gun instead of the Rule of Law” which will end the people faith in the criminal justice system of our country.

 Join us: